-I have dual affiliation, being primarily a Research Associate at the Applied Maths department working primarily on compressed sensing and computational mathematics.
+I have dual affiliation, being primarily a Research Associate at the Applied Maths department working on compressed sensing and computational mathematics.
 At the Computer Lab I am a visiting Research Fellow in the Digital Technology Group, working on wireless comms.
 I am also the Director of Studies for Computer Science and an Academic Fellow at Homerton College.

 Research and Teaching